LogiqsAgro/developers/docs/apply_now.md

 ## Apply Now

-Jump to our recruitment site to apply for one of the foll0wing positions:
+Jump to our recruitment site to apply for one of the following positions:

  * [Developer](./roles/developer.md) -
     You deploy, test, program, design, analyze and/or support running our software.